deogun/aes/README.md

 ### Known Limitations
 - The buffer load size in GCM is fixed to 16 KB when decrypting input streams.
-This is efficient on most systems, but it might need to be variable.
-Buffer size will become configurable in future releases.
+This is efficient on most systems, but it might need to be configurable to allow performance tweaks.
+This is currently on the backlog and will become available in future releases.

 ### Example usage – AES with GCM
 Instantiate an AES service with a secret